voloved/pokeemerald_fork/README.md

  ![Example](https://i.imgur.com/KSMvc0h.png)
  ## Not Yet Versioned
  - Using Pokémon Center restores all Pokémon in the PC.
+ - Infinite Rare Candy when running the No Overleveling Nuzlocke no longer is accessable through Jaime. instead, it can be found in the Marts from the lady next to the cashier.
+ - Back shelf in Mart now looks more cohesive.
+ - Bugfix on evolving with Inf.
+Rare Candy on field crashing the game.
+ - Bugfix where Battle Items pocket in bag never opens.

 ## v2.3.1
  - Fly Will Only Be Displayed by Pokémon Who Cannot Learn it If Flying Is Currently Allowed.